rohitkasyap-git/rohitkasyap-git/README.md

 👩‍💻 I'm a `DevSecOps`, `Cybersecurity` and `SRE` Engineer.
 Here, I share my projects and knowledge resources related to these fields.

-My interests for `futurism`, `environment protection`, and `mental health` makes me deeply passionate about creating a sustainable and thriving future for both humanity and the planet!
+My interests in `futurism`, `environment protection`, and `mental health` makes me deeply passionate about creating a sustainable and thriving future for both humanity and the planet!

 In the realm of AI driven technologies, I'm fascinated by the endless possibilities they hold.
 Let's shape the future towards a 'Man and Machine' rather than a 'Man vs Machine' regime.